-AP STUDIO ART - 3D DESIGN - AR5131(2) Jr., Sr., 1 yr., 1 cr. - Prerequisite: Teacher Approval.
+Approval.
 Grade of C or above in Ceramics 1, Ceramics 2 and/or Sculpture are strongly encouraged for a good foundation.
-Throughout the school year, you will produce a minimum of 16 pieces of art that address sculptural issues.
+Throughout the school year, you will produce pieces of art that address sculptural issues.
 You will be asked to demonstrate your understanding of design principles as they relate to depth and space, volume and surface.
 Students can use any 3-D approach: figurative or nonfigurative sculpture, architectural models, ceramics, glass, installation, performance, assemblage and 3-D fabric/fiber arts.
 At the end of the year, students will submit their portfolio of artwork to the AP College Board paced; expect to have two weeks to complete one assignment and to set aside time outside of class to produce quality work.
 At the end of the year, you will submit your portfolio of artwork to the AP College Board where it will be scored.
 There is no "traditional" AP test in this class.
-This class is fast paced; expect to complete one assignment per week and to set aside time outside of class to produce quality work.

 AP STUDIO ART - DRAWING - AR5031(2) - Jr., Sr., - 1 year, 1 cr. - Prerequisite: Teacher Approval.
 Grade of C or above in Drawing 1, Drawing 2, and/or Painting are strongly encouraged for a good foundation.
-Throughout the school year, you will produce a minimum of 24 pieces of art that address drawing issues: line quality, light and shade, rendering of form, composition, surface manipulation, the illusion of depth and mark-making.
+Throughout the school year, you will produce pieces of art that address drawing issues: line guality, light and shade, rendering of form, composition, surface manipulation, the illusion of depth and mark-making.
 These issues can be addressed through a variety of media: painting, printmaking, mixed media, graphite, charcoal, etc. At the end of the year, you will submit your portfolio of artwork to the AP College Board where it will be scored.
 There is no "traditional" AP test in this class.
-This class is fast paced; expect to complete one assignment per week and to set aside time outside of class to produce quality work.
+This class is fast paced; expect to set aside time outside of class to produce quality work.